wikimedia/wikipediapreview-wordpress/readme.txt

 1. Highlight the text you want to link to a Wikipedia article.
 2. Select ‘W’ - Wikipedia Preview icon from the menu.
 3. You will see a list of suggested articles.
 Select the one you want to link to.
 4. Wikipedia Preview will automatically turn the link into a preview of the relevant Wikipedia article.
-You can easily edit or remove this.
+5. To customize the preview content, choose "Sections" from the toolbar.
+Select a specific section of the article as the preview content.

 **GETTING STARTED:**